 I am currently a Postdoctoral Research Associate at Stanford University's Graduate School of Education.
 Through my research, I investigate how social inequalities and institutional policies influence people’s beliefs and actions.
 I do so by drawing on literature connected to social stratification, sociology of education, social psychology, and deviance.
-In my current research agenda, I explore how race, gender, and social class influence engagement - the participation in and commitment to school - and how schools shape engagement, for better or worse.
+In my current research agenda, I explore how race, gender, and social class influence engagement - the participation in and commitment to a social institution- and how institutions shape engagement, for better or worse.
 I use a mixture of quantitative methods in advanced regression and experimental designs for my research.

 Prior to entering UW-Madison, I was an assistant director at the Center for Educational Partnerships at Grand Valley State University (GVSU), a school counselor, a youth counselor for adjudicated adolescents, and a substitute teacher in urban, suburban, and rural school districts.